 It is important to know that if you have errors on your FBAR filing, you can still correct or file FBAR forms.

-- Am I subject to tax penalties or criminal penalties for failure to file FBAR?
+Am I subject to tax penalties or criminal penalties for failure to meet FBAR filing requirements?